jserlan/ansible-playbook-seedbox/README.md

 ### Run the playbook :

-    ansible-playbook --user $USERNAME --ask-pass --become --ask-become-pass -i hosts/default deploy-seedbox.yml
+    ansible-playbook -k -b -K -u $USERNAME -i hosts/default deploy-seedbox.yml

 Playbook arguments :

-    --ask-pass/-k : used if you didn't store your ssh key on the remote machine (optional)
+    -k (or --ask-pass) : used if you didn't store your ssh key on the remote machine (optional)

-    --become : used if your user need sudo to be granted privileges (optional)
+    -b (or --become) : used if your user need sudo to be granted privileges (optional)

-    --ask-become-pass : used if your user need to set the password for each sudo command (optional)
+    -K (or --ask-become-pass) : used if your user need to set the password for each sudo command (optional)

-    --inventory : set the host file that contains the seedbox group with the IP address(es) to deploy (mandatory)
+    -i (or --inventory) : set the host file that contains the seedbox group with the IP address(es) to deploy (mandatory)

-    --user : set the remote user (mandatory)
+    -u (or --user) : set the remote user (mandatory)

 ## Configuration

 ### Jellyfin :

-Once the playbook installation is finished, you can reach Jellyfin by connecting to http://\<your IP\>:8096/ to set the configuration.
+Once the playbook installation is finished, you can reach Jellyfin by connecting to `http://<your IP>:8096/` to set the configuration.

 ### Flood/rtorrent :

-One the playbook installation is finished for Flood and rTorrent, you can reach Flood by connecting to http://\<your IP\>:3000/ to set the configuration.
+One the playbook installation is finished for Flood and rTorrent, you can reach Flood by connecting to `http://<your IP>:3000/` to set the configuration.